Rhinoplasty Surgery or Nose Job

 Know more about our Asian Rhinoplasty procedure here.

 A revision or secondary rhinoplasty is surgery on the nose after a primary rhinoplasty.
-Rhinoplasty is delicate surgery on the tiny structures that make up the nose, and sometimes revision surgery needs to take place to further refine the tip and dorsum and assist with the functional side of breathing.
+Rhinoplasty is careful surgery on the structures that make up the nose, and sometimes revision surgery needs to take place to further adjust the tip and dorsum and assist with the functional side of breathing.
 This can occur more commonly with rhinoplasty surgery, as the primary surgeon often does less to the nose because even slight changes can have a significant impact.

-As a Rhinoplasty expert Dr Zoumaras performs a septoplasty in every Rhinoplasty procedure.
+A septoplasty is performed in every Rhinoplasty procedure.
 Some patients require the septoplasty for functional breathing reasons but all patients benefit from a septoplasty.Â

-A septoplasty involves reshaping the septum which can be important for breathing.Â
+A septoplasty involves straightening the septum which can be important for breathing.Â

-Dr Zoumaras performs a formal submucous resection of the septum in order to straighten the septum and improve breathing.
-The septoplasty increases the diameter of the nasal passage and when combined with spreader grafts can help open the interval nasal valve.Â
+This involves a formal submucous resection of the septum in order to straighten the septum and improve breathing.
+The septoplasty increases the diameter of the nasal passage and when combined with spreader grafts can help open the internal nasal valve.Â

 The turbinates are a pair of bone lined by mucosa that form the lateral boundary of the internal nasal passages.
 In some patients the turbinates are enlarged and reduction in the size of the turbinates will open the lateral nasal passage to increase the nasal airflow by minimising the obstruction.
 Functionally the turbinates are present to humidify air.